amolinari94/INFOTC1600_finalProj/Content.md

 You'll notice the "script" line in the bottom of the body here.
 This is commonly used to add a JavaScript file to your webpage to script actions and reactions to a user's clicks on your webpage.
 Learn more about JavaScript [here](https://www.w3schools.com/js/js_intro.asp).

-Inside the body of your webpage, you can add <div>Dividers</div>, <p>Paragraphs</p> and more.
+Inside the body of your webpage, you can add dividers, paragraphs and more.
 Add a divider to your body,and then put a paragraph inside it like this.

 ![div and paragraph](img4.png)